lucascisneros00/Samples/project_2/README.md

 (ARIMA, GARCH).

 # Data
-The data consists of daily prices of the SPY Index for the year 2021 (247 obs.), retrieved from Yahoo!
+The data consists of daily prices of SPY for the year 2021 (247 obs.), retrieved from Yahoo!
 Finance.